marcosimioni/omigood/README.md

   -g RESOURCEGROUPS, --resourcegroups RESOURCEGROUPS
                         [OPTIONAL] Comma separated list of Resource Group names.
 If not specified, it will try all.
 If specified, it will work only with a single subscription provided.
+  -m VMS, --vms VMS     [OPTIONAL] Comma separated list of VM names.
+If not specified, it will try all.
+If specified,
+                        it will work only with a single subscription and a single resource group provided.
   -o OUTPUT, --output OUTPUT
                         JSON output file with results.
 ```